-YANGON • Myanmar's powerful army should be removed from politics, UN investigators said yesterday in the final version of a damning report reiterating calls for top generals to be prosecuted for genocide against the Rohingya Muslim minority.
+YANGON (AFP) - Myanmar's powerful army should be removed from politics, UN investigators said on Tuesday (Sept 18), as they released a final report reiterating calls for top generals to be prosecuted for "genocide" against the Rohingya minority.

-It says the military's top leadership should be overhauled and have no further influence over the country's governance.
+The UN’s 444-page probe called for the military’s top leadership to be replaced and for the institution – locally known as the Tatmadaw – to have no further influence over the country’s governance.

-Myanmar's military dominates the Buddhist-majority nation, holding a quarter of seats in Parliament and controlling three ministries, making its grip on power firm despite political reforms which began in 2011.
+Myanmar’s military dominates the Buddhist-majority country, holding a quarter of seats in parliament and controlling three ministries.

-But the report says the country's civilian leadership "should further pursue the removal of the Tatmadaw from Myanmar's political life", referring to the nation's armed forces.
+But the report said that the country’s civilian leadership “should further pursue the removal of the Tatmadaw from Myanmar’s political life”, referring to the nation’s armed forces.

-The UN's analysis, based on 18 months of work and more than 850 in-depth interviews, urges the international community to investigate the military top brass, including commander-in-chief Min Aung Hlaing, for genocide.
+The UN’s meticulously detailed analysis, based on 18 months’ work and more than 850 in-depth interviews, calls on the international community to investigate military top brass for genocide, including commander-in-chief Min Aung Hlaing.

-Myanmar only recently emerged from almost a half-century of military junta rule and Ms Aung San Suu Kyi's democratically elected government remains in a delicate power balance with the generals.
+Myanmar only emerged from military junta rule after 2011 and civilian leader Aung San Suu Kyi’s democratically-elected government remains in a delicate power balance with the generals.

-The military officers' presence in Parliament gives them an effective veto on constitutional changes, making any transition to full civilian control extremely difficult.
+Their presence in parliament means they have an effective veto on constitutional changes, making any transition to full civilian control extremely difficult.

 The three key ministries – home affairs, border and defence – are also in their hands, giving them carte blanche to conduct security operations with little oversight.